 With that in mind, we encourage you to think about the MPOs in your state.
 While the structure and authority of MPOs vary widely across the country, they are all required to maintain regional transportation plans (RTPs) and develop their transportation improvement programs (TIPs).
 If MPOs find themselves in a position to allocate federal funds, they may very well be scrambling to figure out how to make this happen.

 Regardless of whether or not MAP-21--in its current form--becomes the next transportation funding bill, regional governments may very well have greater decision-making authority.
 If you do not currently have connections at the regional and local levels, now would be a great time to start building them.
 Learn how they are currently structured.
 Get to know key staff.
 Invite local decison-makers to see what is happening with Safe Routes to School in your community.

-Recognizing the key role regional governments have in the transportation planning and funding processes, the National Partnership launched the regional network project in 2009.
+Recognizing the key role regional governments have in the transportation planning and funding processes, the Safe Routes Partnership launched the regional network project in 2009.
 We have regional policy managers working in Southern California, the San Francisco Bay Area, the Greater Washington, DC region and Atlanta.
 The policy managers have focused on building these connections, working to improve policies for active transportation and ensuring that bicycle and pedestrian projects make their way into the regional TIPs.